Are you suddenly sweating heavily and don’t know why? Secondary hyperhidrosis may be to blame.

 Millions suffer from primary hyperhidrosis, or excessive sweating.
 However, there is a specialized type of hyperhidrosis called secondary hyperhidrosis (or diaphoresis).
 Secondary hyperhidrosis originates from a specific source and is potentially reversible.

-Today, we’ll take a closer look at the causes of secondary hyperhidrosis and what you can do about it.
+Today, we’ll take a closer look at the causes and symptoms of secondary hyperhidrosis, plus treatments and prevention tips.

 What is Secondary Hyperhidrosis?